 David now operates exclusively at the Epworth Hospital.
 He is a founding member of Orthopaedics Victoria.

 He is also a member of the Spine Society and a patron of Chiropractic and Osteopathic College of Australasia (COCA) which promotes continuing education for Chiropractors and Osteopaths.

 David is an avid car collector and restorer and is also passionate about rugby union.

 Andrew is an orthopaedic surgeon with an interest in hip and knee surgery including anterior hip replacements, primary and revision joint replacements, knee arthroscopy and ACL reconstructions.
 He is an experienced orthopaedic trauma surgeon and also performs arthroscopic shoulder surgery.

 He graduated with honours from the University of Melbourne in 1996 and undertook his surgical residency program through the Royal Melbourne Hospital.
 He was accepted to the Victorian orthopaedic training program soon after and completed his training in 2005.

-Andrew has undertaken international fellowships starting in the UK, working in the Swindon and Marlborough NHS Trust, which is a high volume elective hospital specialising in hip and knee replacements as well as sports surgery in 2006.
-He also completed a fellowship at the world-renowned SickKids Hospital in Toronto, Canada in 2007 and is a Salter Society member.
+Andrew has undertaken international fellowships starting in the UK, working in the Swindon and Marlborough NHS Trust, which is a high volume elective hospital undertaking further subspecialty training in hip and knee replacements as well as sports surgery in 2006.

 Trauma remains a strong interest of Andrew’s and he spent one year as the trauma fellow at the Austin Hospital.
 On his return from overseas, he worked as an orthopaedic surgeon at the Alfred Trauma Centre and continues to hold an honorary position there.
 He is part of the Australian teaching faculty for orthopaedic fracture management (AO Asia-Pacific) and is a member of the Australasian Orthopaedic Trauma society.